Advisor

 Ramila Peiris

-Ramila Peiris is Head of Data Science at Sanofi (Toronto, Canada), where he provides strategy and vision for data engineering and advanced modeling solutions.
-He has an extensive background in the development and application of data science solutions and has spent more than 15 years working in pharmaceutical, water, and specialty chemicals industries.
-Dr. Peiris is passionate about developing high-performance data science teams, driving… Read More
+Ramila Peiris is Head of Data Science at Sanofi, where he provides strategy and vision for data engineering, advanced modeling, and AI solutions.
+Dr. Peiris has an extensive background in the development and application of data science solutions and has spent over 15 years working in the pharmaceutical, water, and specialty chemicals industries.
+He is driven by the impact of his work, delivering practical and game-changing solutions, and… Read More

 Olivier Moureau